sophiefryebasslibrary/digarch/tools/software.md

 has_children: true
 ---
 # Software
-As we establish our program, we utilize streamlined workflows to ensure that the time-sensitive, project-based work is completed promptly.
+As we establish our digital preservation program, we utilize streamlined workflows to ensure the timely completion of time-sensitive, project-based work.
 As this program matures, we will implement additional programs and scripts that maximize the ability of the Sophie Bass Frye Library to acquire and steward born-digital collections.